zhmichael007/google-cloud-demo/MySQL2BQ/readme.md

 # Authentication

-See the [Authentication][authentication] section in the base directory's README.
-You need to set Pub/Sub Publisher and BigQuery User priviledge in the Service Account.
+See the [Authentication][authentication], you need to set Pub/Sub Publisher and BigQuery User priviledge in the Service Account.

 # Installaton Steps:
 ### In a Google Debain VM: